Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-09-09-nginx-caching.md

 Note that for using caching with `FastCGI` cache, I did the following:

 * Replaced all instances of `proxy_cache` with `fastcgi_cache`
-* Used `fastcgi_cache_valid 200 60m` to set the expiration times on responses from PHP requests
+* Used `fastcgi_cache_valid 200 60m` to set the expiration times on responses from PHP requests.

 You can see this in action: